 The data can change somewhat on a year-to-year basis.

-The percentage should be taken as general guidance on the overall disability approval rate for specific medical conditions.
+The percentage should be taken as general guidance on the overall medical conditions for disability approval.

 How the Cottrell Law Office Can Help with Your Social Security Disability Claim